tomekskuta/gatsby-starter-intl/README.md

 Your site is running at `localhost:8000`.

-If you want to compile your production build just run `gatsby build`.
+If you want to compile production build just run `gatsby build`.

 Start build your great i18n Gatsby app! :rocket: